artspb/blog/content/posts/working-with-tinygo-in-goland.md

 series = ["GoLand", "TinyGo"]
 +++

+# Update

+Since GoLand 2021.1.2, there's a dedicated [TinyGo plugin](https://blog.jetbrains.com/go/2021/06/02/tinygo-for-tiny-applications-discover-a-new-plugin-for-goland/).
+Consider using it as it simplifies configuration.

+{{< tweet 1400085796527423490 >}}

+# Original blog post

 I believe that you're here because you already know what [GoLand](https://www.jetbrains.com/go/) and [TinyGo](https://tinygo.org/) are.
 In this blog post, I'll show how to work with the latter in the former.
 Ready?
 Let's (Tiny)Go!

 1. Install TinyGo with the help of its [Getting Started](https://tinygo.org/getting-started/) page.
 On macOS, it's as easy as two terminal commands.